aaaimee000/CTF_-webapp-/README.md

 #### when doing it properly as a hacker
 1. enter username as admin
 2. enter password as ' UNION SELECT (SELECT decryption_key FROM keys_table LIMIT 1), NULL, NULL, NULL --
-3. it will return you with the flag as key, and the location of the video
+3. it will return you with the decrypytion Key, the location of the video, and the flag.

 #### how do they know the number of fields?
 BY TRYING, because the prompt will tell them.
 1. If they did less than the fields, e.g.,